This blog post will walk you through 12 steps for getting rid of dust inside your computer!

 Check out these 7 steps to prevent your laptop from overheating.

-What tools are needed to open a computer?
+What tools are needed to clean a computer?

 The tools you need can be found in a computer repair toolkit, or you may have them already on hand.
 These include: